rsoiffer/Forge-of-Stars/character-creation.md

 ## Step 6.
 Choose your ASIs/Feats

 Your character becomes stronger in other ways than simply learning more powers.
 At every even level, you can choose to either get an Attribute Score Improvement (ASI) or a feat.
 This means that the total number of ASIs or feats you get is equal to half your character level, rounded down.
-This represents your character becoming stronger generally, in a way that isn’t tied to any specific power school.
+This represents your character becoming stronger generally, in a way that isn't tied to any specific power school.

 When you get an ASI, you increase your score in an attribute by 1 point, to a maximum of 5.
 When you get a feat, you choose any one feat from the list of feats.
 See Section 2 for the full list of feats and their descriptions.

 ## Step 7.
 Compute Miscellaneous Stats

-You’re now almost finished making your character!
+You're now almost finished making your character!
 The only difficult thing left to do is to write down a few numbers describing various aspects of your character.

+***Level.*** Your character's level describes your overall strength.
+Most characters are between levels 1 and 20, but this isn't a hard limit.
+The GM determines what level your character is.

-* Your character has a proficiency bonus (abbreviated as Prof), which you add as a bonus to skill rolls for skills you are proficient in.
-Just like in D&D 5e, your PROF equals (Level / 4) + 1, rounded up.
+***Prof.*** Your character has a proficiency bonus (abbreviated as Prof), which you add as a bonus to skill rolls for skills you are proficient in.
+Like D&D 5e, your proficiency bonus is equal to (Level / 4) + 1, rounded up.

-* Your character has a number of hit points (abbreviated as HP), which measure how much damage you can take before falling unconscious.
+***HP.*** Your character has a number of hit points (abbreviated as HP), which measure how much damage you can take before falling unconscious.
 Your HP is equal to Strength + Prof + 5 * Level.

-* Your character has an armor class (abbreviated as AC), which measures how difficult you are to hit with physical attacks.
-Your AC is equal to 10 + Agility + Prof. Your AC can be increased by wearing armor.
+***AC.*** Your character has an armor class (abbreviated as AC), which measures how difficult you are to hit with physical attacks.
+Your AC is equal to 10 + Agility + Prof, though it can be increased by wearing armor.

-* Your character has an initiative score, which measures how quick you are to react to combat.
-Your initiative score is equal to Precision + Prof.
+***Initiative.*** Your character has an initiative score, which measures how quick you are to react to combat.
+Your initiative is equal to Precision + Prof.

+***Speed.*** How many feet you can move in a single action.
+Your speed is equal to 30 ft.

 ## Step 8.
 Buy Equipment

-Don’t forget to buy equipment to use in your adventures!
+Don't forget to buy equipment to use in your adventures!
 You start with (2000 * your character level) credits.
-See Section 3 for a list of weapons and armor and their prices.
-If you want to buy standard adventuring gear, ask your GM if you can use gear tables from D&D 5e.
+See the {% ref weapons %} and {% ref armor %} pages for stats.
+More tables for standard adventuring gear, as well as strange high-tech gadgets, are on the way.

 [//]: # (If your party is using the Bonus Feat or Unique Abilities variant rules in Section 5, now is a good time to choose that feat or ability.)

 ## Step 9.
 Choose your Personality

 What your character will choose to do is as important as what your character has the power to do.
-You should write notes on your character sheet that give a general description of your character’s personality, preferably at least one sentence for each topic below.
-The better you act out your character’s personality, the more likely you are to get Inspiration (see Section 4).
+You should write notes on your character sheet that give a general description of your character's personality, preferably at least one sentence for each topic below.
+The better you act out your character's personality, the more likely you are to get Inspiration (see Section 4).

 ***Personality Traits.*** These describe the obvious character traits that makes your character stand out from the average adventurer.